Skip to main content

 Talk @ My School Programme

-Around 30 science talks covering various science disciplines will be offered in 2022-23.
+More than 20 science talks covering various science disciplines will be offered in 2025-26.
 Our teachers will deliver science and admissions talks at local secondary and international schools.
-The science talks cover a variety of science topics, ranging from recent scientific discoveries to thematic science issues related to our daily life, which are suitable for F.4, F.5 and F.6 students and international school students of equivalent level.
+The talks cover a variety of science topics, ranging from recent scientific discoveries to thematic science issues related to our daily lives.
+They are suitable for F.4, F.5, and F.6 students and international school students of equivalent level.

 Categories of science talks